 Piaffe arises by collecting in trot.
-Piaffe is like a trot in place, with only one hoof print forward in every step.
+Piaffe is like a trot in place without suspension phase, and with only one hoof print forward in every step.
 The horse is bending in its haunches, the hind legs step under the point weight and the horse’s surface support becomes smaller.
 The pelvis is tilted, the back arches and the horse lifts its front.

 Trot has two extremes: collection and extension.
 The highest collection is found in piaffe, the biggest extension is found in extended trot.